pangfeng1985/StudyEveryDay/README.md

    You can also use two asterisks to match nested directories; a/**/z would match a/z, a/b/z, a/b/c/z, and so on

    sample .gitignore:  more examples(https://github.com/github/gitignore)
-    # ignore all .a files
+    #ignore all .a files
 	*.a
-	# but do track lib.a, even though you're ignoring .a files above
+	#but do track lib.a, even though you're ignoring .a files above
 	!lib.a
-	# only ignore the TODO file in the current directory, not subdir/TODO
+	#only ignore the TODO file in the current directory, not subdir/TODO
 	/TODO
-	# ignore all files in any directory named build
+	#ignore all files in any directory named build
 	build/
-	# ignore doc/notes.txt, but not doc/server/arch.txt
+	#ignore doc/notes.txt, but not doc/server/arch.txt
 	doc/*.txt
-	# ignore all .pdf files in the doc/ directory and any of its subdirectories
+	#ignore all .pdf files in the doc/ directory and any of its subdirectories
 	doc/**/*.pdf

 	Viewing Your Staged and Unstaged Changes
-	git diff  =>  answer these two questions: What have you changed but not yet staged?
+	answer these two questions: What have you changed but not yet staged?
 And what have you staged that you are about to commit?

+	git diff =>  That command compares what is in your working directory with what is in your staging area.
+The result tells you the changes you’ve made that you haven’t yet staged
+	git diff --staged  => This command compares your staged changes to your last commit

+	Committing Your Changes